SrTaha/LoginForm/README.md

 ## LoginForm
-Welcome to the `LoginForm` repository!
+Welcome to the <a href="https://github.com/SrTaha/LoginForm">LoginForm </a>repository!
 This project is a sleek and modern login form template built with HTML, JavaScript, and Tailwind CSS.
 It utilizes JSON Server for simulating a backend, allowing for easy development and testing of user authentication features.
 ## Features
 - Responsive Design: The login form is fully responsive, ensuring a seamless experience on both desktop and mobile devices.
 - Tailwind CSS: The interface is designed using Tailwind CSS, providing a clean and customizable styling framework.